dexset/descore/doc/des/util/pdata.md

-Provide `struct PData`.
-It usable in multithreading programs for pass data to other thread.
+Provides `struct PData`.
+It usable in multithreading programs for passing data to other thread.

 Example: